friendlyarm/sd-fuse_s5pc110/README.md

 tar xzf friendlycore-images.tgz
 sudo ./mk-sd-image.sh friendlycore
 ```
+You will get an image file named tinyc110-sdfuse_YYYYMMDD.img (located in the out directory), flash it to the SD card, use this SD card to boot tinyc110, it will automatically flash images to onenand.
 ### Make rootfs to img and then re-pack SD image
 ```
 git clone https://github.com/friendlyarm/sd-fuse_s5pc110.git